FedICT: Federated Multi-task Distillation for Multi-access Edge Computing: Federated Multi-task Distillation for Multi-access Edge Computing

 \subsection{Local Knowledge Adjustment}

 An essential issue of noteworthy divergence among local models needs to be solved during global distillation in FMTL, deriving from data heterogeneity and personalized local distillation (e.g., FPKD discussed in section \ref{fpkd-section}).
 Recent works have demonstrated that local divergence is detrimental to the overall FL training, as client-side local models tend to gradually forget representations of global models and drift towards their local objectives \cite{lee2021preservation,he2022class}.
 This phenomenon inevitably poses inconsistent updates and unstable convergence when aggregating highly-differentiated local models, i.e. client drift \cite{lee2021preservation,he2022class,karimireddy2020SCAFFOLD,yao2021local}.
 To this end, we expect to tackle the above-mentioned problem by assigning importance to local knowledge.
-Specifically, we consider two levels: \begin{itemize} \item \textbf{Client level.} The global model optimization pays more attention to local knowledge from clients whose local data distributions are similar to the overall data distribution. \item \textbf{Class level.} The class importance in global distillation is positively correlated with the residuals of global-local class frequencies. \end{itemize} Based on the above-mentioned two insights, we propose similarity-based and class-balanced LKA respectively.
+Specifically, we consider two levels: \begin{itemize} \item \textbf{Client level.} The global model optimization pays more attention to local knowledge from clients whose local data distributions are similar to the overall data distribution.
+As a result, the server's collaboration with clients whose private data distribution is similar to overall data distribution is strengthened, reducing inter-relevant knowledge transfer from clients. \item \textbf{Class level.} The class importance in global distillation is positively correlated with the residuals of global-local class frequencies.
+This technique balances local information across classes to avoid the global model from learning biased local class representations. \end{itemize} Based on the above-mentioned two insights, we propose similarity-based and class-balanced LKA respectively.
 They will be elaborated on in the following subsections.